OX-S/early-trace/frontend/README.md

 Some potential improvements for contributors:

-- **Implement a different text based backend** to replace the simulated dimentia API.
 - **Add accessibility features** such as VoiceOver/TalkBack support.
 - **Localization support** for multiple languages.
 - **User authentication** for saving previous analyses.